-For example, some complementary or alternative medicines can interfere with cancer treatments.
-If you are about to receive chemotherapy, talk to your oncologist or haematologist about any other therapies or medicines you are taking or thinking of trying.
-Tell other health professionals (for example, nurses or pharmacists) at your treatment centre before starting treatment if you are taking complementary medicines.
+For example, some complementary medicines can interfere with cancer treatments.
+If you are about to receive cancer treatment, talk to your doctor, nurse or pharmacist about any other medicines you are taking or thinking of trying.

 Interactions with prescription medicines

 - the medicines may have similar active ingredients that act in the same way, or

-Some interactions between complementary medicines and prescription medicines that can put people’s health at risk include:
+Some interactions between complementary medicines and prescription medicines that could put your health at risk include: